Enrique Peña Nieto: Campaign for Governor

 Peña Nieto was elected to a local deputy position in his hometown of Atlacomulco, State of Mexico, in 2003.
 Two years later, the governorship of the State of Mexico was sought by Atlacomulco-natives Carlos Hank Rhon, Isidro Pastor, Héctor Luna de la Vega, Guillermo González Martínez, Óscar Gustavo Cárdenas Monroy, Eduardo Bernal Martínez, Cuauhtémoc García Ortega and Fernando Alberto García Cuevas.
-Peña Nieto was among the crowd, but was not poised as one of the favorites.
+Peña Nieto was among the crowd but was not poised as one of the favorites.
 Nonetheless, in 2005, Peña Nieto was the last man standing, succeeding Montiel Rojas as governor of the State of Mexico.
-On 12 February 2005, with 15,000 supporters in attendance, he was sworn in as candidate for the PRI.
+On 12 February 2005, with 15,000 supporters in attendance, he was sworn in as a candidate for the PRI.